-25 Things To Do In & Around Madarao
+25 Things To Do Around Madarao & Where To Stay

-Madarao caters to all levels with 30 courses – split into 30% beginner / 40% intermediate / 30% advanced – spread over 75 hectares of terrain and from 910 to 1350 metres elevation.
+Madarao caters to all levels with 30 courses spread over 75 hectares of terrain and from 910 to 1350 metres elevation.
 But don’t the numbers mislead you.
 Madarao’s fantastic powder and tree runs make it worth visiting, particularly intermediate and advanced snowboarders who will love heading-off into the trees.

 The resort backs on to Tangram Ski Circus, connected by the top ‘Adventure Aisle’ run.
 Visitors can choose lift passes for either resort or an all-mountain pass covering both.
 Together, the two resorts make-up a solid ski area that will keep you entertained for a couple of days.
 Skiers and snowboarders looking for enough to keep themselves entertained for a longer period should consider combining their time at Madarao with visits to nearby Nozawa Onsen and Togari.